awsdocs/amazon-glacier-developer-guide/doc_source/retrieving-vault-info-sdk-java.md

 **Note**
 The `listVaults` method calls the underlying REST API \(see [List Vaults \(GET vaults\)](api-vaults-get.md)\)\.

-## Example: Retrieving Vault Metadata Using the AWS SDK for Java<a name="retrieving-vault-info-sdk-java-example"></a>
+## Example: Retrieving Vault Metadata Using the Amazon SDK for Java<a name="retrieving-vault-info-sdk-java-example"></a>

 For a working code example, see [Example: Creating a Vault Using the AWS SDK for Java](creating-vaults-sdk-java.md#creating-vaults-sdk-java-example)\.
 The Java code example creates a vault and retrieves the vault metadata\.